 Examine the biographies of the Knights’ two most prominent leaders, Terence Powderly and “Mother” Jones.
 Perhaps compare their “utopian”- and “producer”-oriented outlook with that of more pragmatic unionists such as Samuel Gompers and socialists such as Eugene V. Debs.

-CONTENDING VOICES: PEOPLE’S PARTY PLATFORM VS. WILLIAM GRAHAM SUMNER

-Questions for Class Discussion

-1. How did the Populists view industrial millionaires?
-What did the Populists think would be the political and social result of this new class?

-2. How did Sumner disagree with the analysis offered by the Populists?
-What did Sumner think would be the result of any effort to restrict the activities of industrial millionaires?

-expanding the “varying viewpoints”
+varying viewpoints

+Expanding the View

 Matthew Josephson, The Robber Barons: The Great American Capitalists, 1861–1901 (1934).